-Invercargill soils occupy about 14,300 ha throughout the lowlands of Southland.
-They are peat soils formed in moderately to strongly decomposed organic material.
-Invercargill soils typically occur as basin peats (up to 6m deep) overlaying fine alluvium and gravel, and the peat bogs vary in size from a few metres across to hundreds of hectares.
-The soils are characterised as having very poor drainage, and extreme acidity that severely restricts the growth of most crops.
-Many peat swamps are only developed around the edges, with areas of deeper peat partially or not developed, and are subsequently used for casual pastoral grazing or are included in the conservation estate.
+Otanomomo soils occupy about 14,300 ha scattered throughout the lowlands of Southland.
+They are peat soils formed in weakly to moderately decomposed organic material.
+Otanomomo soils typically occur as raised bogs (up to 6m deep) overlaying fine alluvium and gravel, and the peat bogs vary in size from a few metres across to hundreds of hectares.
+The soils have very poor drainage and are extremely acid, which severely restricts the growth of most crops.
+Many peat swamps have only been developed around the edges, with areas of deeper peat partially or not developed, and are now used for casual pastoral grazing or are included in the conservation estate.
 Climate varies according to location.